EPFL-VILAB/com-304-robotics-project/ROS_Homework_Ungraded/ROS2_homework_task.md

 Once you have implemented the system you can test it in simulation using gazebo.
 I recommend using an empty world (add `world:=empty` to the simulation launch command) initially to make the simulation faster.
 Remember that you'll have to undock first before performing the sequence of actions (which you can also do programmatically using an action!).

+To submit your answer to this stage of the homework, please upload a zipped copy of your package at this stage with working `move_controller` and `computation_controller` nodes.

-## Part 3 - Custom Simulation Worlds
+## Part 3 - Custom Simulation Worlds (30 points)

 (This section has a lot of explanation to help you understand whats going on.
-Its all pretty important, so do make sure to read it all, but to make things easier all the points which will require you to actually do something on the computer start with **!!!**)
+Its all pretty important, so do make sure to read it all, but to make things easier all the parts which will require you to actually do something on the computer start with **!!!**)

 Now that we can move our robot with code, the next step is to set up our simulation world to be a bit more realistic.
 While gazebo provides some default worlds, it would be much better to test in a simulated world that is very similar to the real-world scenario the robot would run in.
 So, in this section we're going to look into how we can implement a custom world that we built.